emrgnt-cmplxty/automata/automata/docs/core/agent/coordinator/config.rst

 -----------

-``AutomataInstance`` serves as a base class for instances of Automata agents and does not include any specific implementation for performing tasks.
+``AutomataInstance`` serves as a base class for instances of Automata providers and does not include any specific implementation for performing tasks.
 You need to create a subclass of ``AutomataInstance`` and define the ``run()`` method on it to execute instructions.
 Moreover, the class relies on ``AgentConfigName`` for configuration settings, which can only